 Paul D. Coverdell Fellows

 Financial assistance is available to returned Peace Corps Volunteers at partner schools in a wide range of disciplines through the Paul D. Coverdell Fellows program.
-All fellows complete internships in underserved American communities, allowing them to bring home, and expand upon, the skills they learned as Volunteers.
+All fellows complete internships in underserved communities in the United States, allowing them to bring home, and expand upon, the skills they learned as Volunteers.

 Peace Corps Prep